 Public Rooms: On the deck above, a cheerful observation lounge occupies a forward-facing position with a tiny library alcove off to one side.
 The sun deck has both open and covered areas and an open deck at the bow ahead of the cabins gives a forward facing view.

 Dining: All meals are taken at one sitting at rectangular tables of eight located just aft of the lounge.
 The food’s inspiration comes from the older Ackert’s farming days, so the set menus are definitely hearty down home cooking: chicken breasts, baked ham, beef, cured bacon and sausages.
 All baking of breads, muffins and pies is done on board.
 Dress is casual at all times and the staff is Canadian.

-Activities & Entertainment: Guest speaker, skits and readings by the crew, cards and games, bocce ball, guided walks ashore and independent evening strolls during overnights at the locks and dams.
+Activities & Entertainment: Guest speaker, canal videos, skits and readings by the crew, cards and games, bocce ball, guided walks ashore and independent evening strolls during overnights at the locks and dams.

 Special Notes: The line operates with the basic premise: If it ain’t broke, don’t fix it, i.e change and innovation are simply not necessary.
 With one brother or the other the captain, the wives and one brother operate the office.
 It’s been this way since 1993.
 Public transportation is available at Peterborough (bus), and Kingston & Ottawa (bus & rail).

 Along the Same Lines: St. Lawrence Cruise Lines operates nearby in southern Ontario while the Gota Canal trips in Sweden have a rich European flavor.